-Today, more than ever, a covering letter plays a pivotal role in the success of your job application.
+Today, more than ever, a letter that creates interest in your CV is central to the success of your job application.

-On this page you'll find all the links you need to write attention-grabbing letters of application and put yourself first in line for an interview.
+On this page you'll find all the links you need to write attention-grabbing applications and put yourself first in line for an interview.
 Just make sure your phone is on!

 Because no-one knows who you are.
 Sad.
 But true.

 Luckily your letter of application will change that.